 The dry, smoldering, treeless terrain within this 106,000-acre national park stands in stunning contrast to the cool, green conifer forest that surrounds it.
-Entering the park (especially from the southern entrance), is to suddenly step into another world - onto another planet.
-The Venusian scape here offers a fascinating glimpse into the earth’s fiery core.
-In a fuming display, the terrain is marked by roiling hot springs, steamy mud pots, noxious sulfur vents, fumaroles, lava flows, cinder cones, craters and crater lakes.
+That’s the summer; in winter tons of snow ensure you won’t get too far inside its borders.
+Still, entering the park from the southwest entrance is to suddenly step into another world.
+The lavascape offers a fascinating glimpse into the earth’s fiery core.
+In a fuming display the terrain is marked by roiling hot springs, steamy mud pots, noxious sulfur vents, fumaroles, lava flows, cinder cones, craters and crater lakes.

-In earlier times, the region was a summer encampment and meeting point for Native American tribes - namely the Atsugewi, Yana, Yahi and Maidu.
-They hunted deer and gathered plants for basket-making here.
-Some indigenous people still live near and work closely with the park to help educate visitors on their ancient history and contemporary culture.
+In earlier times the region was a summer encampment and meeting point for Native American tribes, namely the Atsugewi, Yana, Yahi and Maidu.
+They hunted deer and gathered plants for basketmaking here.
+Some indigenous people still live nearby and work closely with the park to help educate visitors on their ancient history and contemporary culture.